optisizer/CleaningDataAssignment/README.md

 This assignment consisted of cleaning up the data, renaming variables and calculating averages from an experiment on “Human Activity Recognition Using Smartphones”.
-Then create a tidy table and upload to Coursera a text file containing the created table, together with some accompanying documentation (such as this codebook) and an R script file (run_analysis.R).
-A short description of the experiment by the original makers, explaining the variables, can be found at the end of this document.
-Also at the end of a document is a complete list of variables in the table, listed with both original and new names.
+Then create a tidy table and upload to Coursera a text file containing the created table, together with some accompanying documentation (such as this readme file) and an R script file (run_analysis.R).
+A short description of the experiment by the original makers, explaining the variables, can be found in the codebook.
+Also in the codebook is a complete list of variables in the table, listed with both original and new names.

 The assignment recommended the following step by step process: